simonetthomas/Blue_Thread/README.md

 * Add several pictures to a post (up to 4)
 * Add an alt text to each picture.
 * Chose the language of the thread.
-* Customize the way the thread is cut.
+* Customize the way the thread is cut ?
 * Cut the text and show you the result in real time ?

 ## What's the tech behind it